Search

 Phil Barnes

 One of the nation’s most experienced assistant coaches and a keen-eyed recruiter, Phil Barnes has been a key part of Carolina’s women’s lacrosse success since 2004.
-In 2012 and 2022, the IWLCA named Barnes its assistant coach of the year.
+He will enter his 22nd season on staff in 2024-25.

-On the field, Barnes works with the Tar Heel defense and goalkeepers, while also heading up the program’s recruiting efforts.
+Barnes works with the Tar Heel defense and goalkeepers while also heading up the program’s recruiting efforts.
+In 2012 and 2022, he was named the IWLCA Assistant Coach of the Year.

 Barnes’ defensive tutelage has paid off for the Tar Heels.
 In 2009, Logan Ripley earned National Goalkeeper of the Year honors and Amber Falcone was named the National Defender of the Year.
 Jen Russell was named National Defender of the Year in 2010.
 Caylee Waters was the 2015 National Goalie of the Year, and Waters shared National Goalie of the Year honors with teammate Megan Ward in 2016.
 Taylor Moreno was tabbed National Goalkeeper of the Year in 2021, with Emma Trenchard being named National Defender of the Year in 2022.